The Law Enforcement Epidemiology Project

 Leadership Heading link

-Dr. Alfreda Holloway-Beth
+Dr. Alfreda Holloway

-Alfreda Holloway-Beth, PhD, is an epidemiologist with a focus on developing and implementing clinical and community-based participatory research programs that reduce injury and illness in underserved gender, sexual and racial minority populations.
+Alfreda Holloway, PhD, MS is an epidemiologist with a focus on developing and implementing clinical and community-based participatory research programs that reduce injury and illness in underserved gender, sexual and racial minority populations.
 She is an assistant professor of environmental and occupational health sciences at the UIC School of Public Health and Director of Epidemiology at the Cook County Department of Public Health.
 Curriculum Vitae

 Dr. Lee Friedman